mehdibouaziz/recipe-app/README.md

 ## To Do :
 [] Improve add new form
+[] Add userRef to add new form
+[] Create live preview next to add new
 [] Add own recipes to profile
 [] Create catalog list view
 [] Create print friendly layout